Everyone loves a Classic Chilli Con Carne – it’s a perfect recipe for feeding a crowd and tastes even better if made ahead of time.

 Definitely!
 You can easily double or even triple this chilli recipe without any problems.

 Absolutely!
 I do it all the time.
 It’s actually better if you do – making the chilli a day or two before you need it will allow all the flavours to develop.
-Just make sure to keep the chilli in the fridge in an airtight container and re-heat until piping hot.
+Just make sure to keep chilli in the fridge in an airtight lidded container and re-heat until piping hot.

 Can I freeze Chilli Con Carne?